Welcome to Masai Mara wildlife.

 Community visits

-The majority of Masai tribes still practice their customary way of life as pastoralists with their livestock at the center of their culture and social life.
+The majority of Masai people still practice their customary way of life as pastoralists with their livestock at the center of their culture and social life.
 They proudly welcome visitors to their villages, often with song and dance, which you might even be able to join in!
-Another popular activity is visiting a traditional tribal Maasai village, which provides visitors with a fascinating glimpse into the nomadic warrior tribe of the Maasai, which may be found in Kenya and portions of East Africa.
+Another popular activity is visiting a traditional Maasai village, which provides visitors with a fascinating glimpse into the nomadic warriors of the Maasai, which may be found in Kenya and portions of East Africa.

 Sustainable tourism